Webinar software: a comparison of the best webinar platforms

 Fact

 The term “webinar” is a registered trademark.
-If you want to offer an online seminar on the Internet yourself using the term as a part of your trademark, you should consider marketing it under a different name.
+If you want to offer an online seminar on the internet using the term as a part of your trademark, you should consider marketing it under a different name.
 Alternatives would be “web seminar” or “online seminar”, for example.
-Though using “webinar” as a generic term is no risk.
+Though there is no risk when using “webinar” as a generic term.

 The most popular webinar platforms

-First off, no single webinar software works for all.
+First off, no single webinar software works for everyone.
 Every tool has its strengths and weaknesses.
 Finding the best webinar platform depends on your individual requirements and needs.
-Below, we introduce six of the most popular webinar providers and compare them.
+Below, we introduce seven of the most popular webinar providers and compare them.
+The information contained in our comparison is from February 2023.

 ClickMeeting: Flexible pricing plans depending on number of participants